wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VI.9

 <p class=fip id=p9>
-9.&emsp;Only those who give over all desire to reject can know that their own rejection is impossible.
+9. Only those who give over all desire to reject can know that their own rejection is impossible.
 <em>2</em>You have not usurped the power of God, but you <em>have</em> lost it.
 <em>3</em>Fortunately, to lose something does not mean that it has gone.
 <em>4</em>It merely means that you do not remember where it is.